epw/consensus/consensus_voices.md

 Losing an Anchor makes people react unpredictably.
 When you lose an Anchor, a move triggers, giving you a sense of what happens.
 If you’re lucky, it is not truly destabilizing, even if it was a shock.
 If you are less lucky, you might lash out, one way or another.
 Or, you might find that some of your magic was based on the knowledge that you had that Anchor to fall back on, and it Backlashes on you, which may have further compounding effects.
 Or, you might find that your Anchors were more connected than you might have realized, and now another one is threatened, or lost outright as well.
 How lucky you are depends in part on how many Anchors you have, so you can quickly enter into a spiral.
 If your magical exploits mean you haven’t been spending enough time with your spouse and they finally take the kids and leave, you might realize that the house really isn’t yours, once the divorce takes place it will belong to them so even in the meantime it doesn’t feel grounding, and now you have lost two Anchors in as many minutes.

+\end{Player}

+\begin{MC}

-A former Anchor likely still exists in the world, and may even continue to interact with you.
+A former Anchor likely still exists in the world, and may even continue to interact with the Mage.
 Don’t forget about them just because they aren’t marked anymore.
-In fact, the MC should probably note them on an appropriate Front, or keep them in the Home Front if none stand out, as an element that can still be brought into play.
+In fact, you should probably note them on an appropriate Force, or keep them in the Internal Forces if none stand out, as an element that can still be brought into play.

+\end{MC}

 #### Upkeep

+\begin{Player}

 If an Anchor’s Status Track hits Code N, you have lost them.
 Depending on the nature of the needed upkeep, this could mean many different things about their place in the world.
 You might get evicted from your home, or find that the house has become literally unlivable.
 A Connection Anchor most likely feels neglected by you and decides to go their own way.
 A Memories Anchor might stop reminding you of what it once did, or it might finally break, and you feel your connection to that part of your life break as well.